nagavijayapuram/ds/README.md

 ds is the programming language geared for __distributed systems__

 ## laal
-lal stands for "language atop (or using) another language"
+laal stands for "language atop (or using) another language"

 It can be implemented using (or atop) any of these languages -
 1. C/C++